IcySon55/3DLandMSBTeditor/README.md

 * BG4 Extraction - Extract files from within BG4 archives found in games like Mario & Luigi Paper Jam.
 * LZ11 De/Compression - Compress and Decompress files using LZ11.
 Held onto this feature from Exelix11's original version.
 * UMSBT Extraction & Packing - Extract MSBT files from UMSBT archives and repack them into UMSBT archives.
-* v0.9.7 will correct broken files that were previously broken by v0.9.6 and below.
+* v0.9.7 will correct broken files that were previously broken by v0.9.6 and v0.9.5b.
 Just open the broken file and then click save to fix it.
+Broken files created by v0.9.5 and below can not currently be fixed with the program.
+Contact me directly if you need your heavily modified file fixed so you don't lose any work.

 ### Known Issues
 * v0.8.6 - LZ11 Compression windows do not appear.
 Update to v0.9.0+.